Alastor16/Alastor16/README.md

 <p>
   I am a biologist with a focus on computational biology.
 I have worked in the game industry as a narrative developer and in data analysis for enterteinment projects.
   I am focusing now on data analysis with different projects with a focus on data storytelling using my background in the game industry.
+  You can check some personal projects on the Data analysis repository.
 </p>